-Previous works propose to minimize handoff delay using incremental route reestablishment and hierarchical foreign agents or switches, by organizing the wireless infrastructure as a static hierarchy or collection of clusters [3, 12, 7].
-A proposal also exists for Mobile IP to adopt a simplified version of hierarchical handoff management [8].
+Previous works propose to minimize handoff delay using incremental route reestablishment and hierarchical foreign agents or switches, or by organizing the wireless infrastructure as a static hierarchy or collection of clusters [3-5].
+A proposal also exists for Mobile IP to adopt a simplified version of hierarchical handoff management [6].
 These approaches specify separate mechanisms to handle handoffs at different levels of the hierarchy.
 Also, since they statically define aggregation boundaries in the infrastructure, foreign agents or switches are prone to overloading by spikes in handoff traffic, such as those generated by the movement of large mobile crowds.

 To address these issues, we introduce Warp, a mobility infrastructure leveraging flexible points of indirection in a peer-to-peer overlay.
 Warp uses a mobile node's unique name to choose the members of a virtual hierarchy of indirection nodes.
 These nodes act as hierarchical foreign agents to support fast handover operations.
 Warp also supports hierarchical types, where mobile crowds can redirect traffic through single indirection points and aggregate handoffs as a single entity.
-For example, an access point on the train can then perform handoffs as a single node while forwarding traffic to local mobile nodes.
-Although our techniques are applicable to most decentralized object location and routing (DOLR) networks [4], we discuss Warp in the context of the Tapestry peer-to-peer overlay.
+For example, an access point on the train can perform handoffs as a single node while forwarding traffic to local mobile nodes.
+Although our techniques can be applied by layering the decentralized object location and routing (DOLR) API on several structured peer-to-peer networks [7], we discuss Warp in the context of the Tapestry overlay network.

-We begin with a brief overview of the Tapestry [14] protocol.
+We begin with a brief overview of the Tapestry [8] protocol.
 In Section 3, we discuss basic mobility support, followed by a discussion in Section 4 of rapid mobility and hierarchical type mobility.
 We present simulation results in Section 5, and finish with related work and our conclusions in Section 6.